e3-/resolve/docs/source/2025 CPUC IRP Files/index.md

-# 2025 CPUC IRP Files
+## 2025 CPUC IRP Files

-The core of the RESOLVE public package includes the following content:
+The core of the RESOLVE public package includes the following content that the user may directly need to use:

 | **Content**                       | **Description**                                                                                                                                                                 |
 |-----------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|